JOHNNYMACONNY/ybf-studio/docs/codebase_audit_report.md

 ## 8. Conclusion

-The AudioServiceApp codebase represents a well-architected, modern web application with strong foundations.
+The YBF Studio codebase represents a well-architected, modern web application with strong foundations.
 The project demonstrates excellent adherence to best practices in most areas, with comprehensive documentation and a sophisticated design system.

 **Key Strengths:**
 - Modern, secure tech stack